Zone defense: Basketball

+Zone defenses are common in international, college, and youth competition.
+In the National Basketball Association, zone defenses were prohibited until the 2001–2002 season.
+The introduction of zone defenses faced resistance from players, including Michael Jordan.
+Jordan is quoted as saying, "If teams were able to play zone defenses, he said, he never would have had the career he did."

+Other great players, such as Tim Duncan, Kevin Garnett, and Tracy McGrady have also confirmed that zone defenses made scoring more difficult compared to the 1990s NBA.

+The defensive three-second violation rule made it a little more difficult for teams to play zone, since such defenses usually position a player in the middle of the key to stop penetration, but teams adapted by teaching bigs to quickly exit and re-enter the paint, and by running schemes that legally reset the three-second timer.

 American football

 A zone defense in American football is a type of "pass coverage".
 See American football defensive strategy and zone blocking.

 Australian rules football

 The zone defence tactic, borrowed from basketball, was introduced into Australian football in the late 1980s by Robert Walls and revolutionized the game.
 It was used most effectively by Essendon Football Club coach Kevin Sheedy.

 The tactic is used from the fullback kick in after a behind is scored.
 The side in opposition to the player kicking in places their forward players, including their full-forward and centre half forward, in evenly spaced zones in the back 50-metre arc.
 This makes it easier for them to block leading players and forces the kick-in to be more precise, in effect increasing the margin for error which can cause a turnover and another shot at goal.
 As a result, the best ways to break the zone are for the full-back to bomb it long (over 50 meters), often requiring a low percentage torpedo punt, or to play a short chipping game out of defence and then to switch play as opposition players break the zone.
 The latter has negated the effectiveness of the tactic since the 1990s.

 Another kick-in technique is the huddle, often used before the zone, which involves all of the players from the non-kicking team huddling together and then breaking in different directions.
 The kicker typically aims in whichever direction the designated target (typically the ruckman) runs in.